hellogaon/cuMatch/README.md

 - **GPU_STREAMING_FLAG($8):** Whether to use GPU streaming mode. `(y/n)`

 Contact
 --------

-If you have any questions, we encourage you to either create Github issues or get in touch directly with Sungwoo Park at sungwoo.park@kaist.ac.kr.
+If you have any questions, please create a GitHub issue or contact Sungwoo Park directly at sungwoo.park@kaist.ac.kr.